Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

   }
 }
 ```

-Some of you may have noticed there is probably an issue with how I'm pulling the data from teh `sampleBuffer`, as I've just noticed writing this article, it may have a condition where the microphone's `ISR` is called
+Some may have noticed there is probably an issue with how I'm pulling the data from the `sampleBuffer`, as I've just noticed it myself writing this article, it may have a condition where the microphone's `ISR` is called in the middle of writing the buffer to the `txChar`.
+If I've need to fix this, I'll update this article.

 Ok, hard part's over, let's move on to the helper methods.